-Anecdotal evidence suggests that hilsa fishery is a highly valuable asset to the economy of Bangladesh, and the use of economic incentives to manage the fishery has had positive social and ecological outcomes.
-This project aims to provide evidence by estimating the economic value of hilsa fishery and rigorously assessing the impact of the economic incentive mechanism.
+Hilsa fishery is highly valuable to Bangladesh, and anecdotal evidence suggests that the use of economic incentives to manage the fishery has had positive social and ecological outcomes.
+This project aimed to estimate the true economic value of hilsa fishery and rigorously assess the impact of the economic incentive mechanism.

-Of the total catch of fish produced in Bangladesh each year, 11 per cent is hilsa (Tenualosa ilisha).
-Around 287,000 fishers depend directly on fishing hilsa for their livelihood and an estimated 2–2.5 million people are involved in activities throughout the supply chain — transportation, marketing, processing, and other post-harvest activities.
+Of the total catch of fish produced in Bangladesh each year, 11% is hilsa (Tenualosa ilisha).
+Around 287,000 fishers depend directly on fishing hilsa for their livelihood and an estimated 2–2.5 million people are involved in activities throughout the supply chain – transportation, marketing, processing, and other post-harvest activities.

 Hilsa is the 'national fish' of Bangladesh – it is the fish of choice for most people and is of both religious and cultural importance.

 Once abundant in Bangladesh's 100 rivers, hilsa was widely caught by fishers to sell to local and urban markets.
 But hilsa production began to decline in the 1970s, reaching an all-time low of just 0.19 million tonnes in 2001-02.

 The fall in production prompted the Bangladeshi government to ringfence five sites in the country's coastal rivers as hilsa 'sanctuaries', where fishing is restricted during the breeding season.

 To compensate for loss of earnings, the government began providing affected fishing communities with rice and alternative income-generating activities.
 This compensation scheme was meant to both offset the short-term cost of fishing restrictions, and induce behavioural change by incentivising fishers to change their unsustainable fishing practices.